lanluo9/clara-image-genie/README.md

 # clara-image-genie

+## TLDR
-Clara: your local picture search and insight assistant with data privacy
+Clara is your personal local picture search and insight assistant with data privacy:

+- Ever want to dig up your ancienct receipt photos? long-lost memes? your beloved cat pictures?
+- ...But don't wanna upload your photos online 'cause it's too dangerous?
+- Use Clara to find all pictures relevant to a keyword by a simple search!
+- No internet connection needed after downloading - all image processing happens offline, and your data is safe!
+- Made with love, friendly for blind users and screen readers : )

 ## Inspiration
 ### Struggling to find that one picture in thousands of pictures